sidch/Thea/README.md

 # Thea
-A toolkit for visual computing with a focus on geometry processing.
+A toolkit for visual computing with a focus on geometry processing, especially for interactive 3D modeling applications.

 Source code is available at [https://github.com/sidch/Thea](https://github.com/sidch/Thea).<br/>
 Online documentation is available at [https://sidch.github.io/Thea](https://sidch.github.io/Thea).